simonschwartz/simonschwartz.github.io/about.md

 layout: default
 ---

-I'm a front end developer with a varied skill set.
-I don't know everything, but I want to.
+<p class="abstract">I'm a front end developer with a varied skill set.
+I don't know everything, but I want to.</p>

 ## Design